Mission and Vision

 “For those who think business exists to make a profit, I suggest they think again.
 Business makes a profit to exist.
 Surely it must exist for some higher, nobler purpose than that.”

 - Project managers should consider themselves administrators of investments.

 - The hardest job for a project manager is: Knowing where the project stands.
 The second hardest is: Knowing what team members are actually doing.
-The third one is fighting misunderstandings between stakeholders.
+The third one is fighting misunderstandings and conflicts between stakeholders.

 - Projects may be over-organized or under-organized.
 Many experts correctly warn of over-organized projects, but the second blunder is much more frequent.

 - Most project plans that I have seen had obvious but unhandled inconsistencies and non-compliances with requirements.
 In essence, this means planning for failure.
 While it is unlikely that a plan will simply come together, this part of the plan generally does.

 - Many managers make decisions based on numbers.
 Give managers wrong numbers, and they will make poor decisions.

 - Reserves are the gaps between objectives and constraints.
 Project managers should watch these gaps closely: A project manager without reserves is a feeble observer of big events.